Government Explanatory Notes

 Payment of business rate bills is automatically set on a 10 monthly cycle.
 However, the Government has put in place regulations that allow businesses to require their local authority to enable payments to be made through 12 monthly instalments.
 If you wish to take up this offer, you should contact us as soon as possible.

 All rateable values are reassessed at a general revaluation.
-The 2017 revaluation takes effect from 1 April 2017.
+The most recent revaluation took effect from 1st April 2017.
 Revaluations make sure each ratepayer pays their fair contribution and no more, by ensuring that the share of national rates bill paid by any one ratepayer reflects changes over time in the value of their property relative to others.
 Revaluation does not raise extra money for Government.

-For those that would otherwise see significant increases in their rates liability, the Government has put in place a £3.6 billion transitional relief scheme to limit and phase in changes in rate bills as a result of the 2017 revaluation.
-To help pay for the limits on increases in bills, there also have to be limits on reductions in bills.
+A £3.6 billion transitional relief scheme limits changes in rate bills as a result of the 2017 revaluation.
+To help pay for the limits on increases in bills, there are also limits on reductions in bills.
 Under the transitional scheme, limits continue to apply to yearly increases and decreases until the full amount is due (rateable value times the appropriate multiplier).

 The scheme applies only to the bill based on a property at the time of the revaluation.
 If there are any changes to the property after 1st April 2017, transitional arrangements will not normally apply to the part of a bill that relates to any increase in rateable value due to those changes.
 Changes to your bill as a result of other reasons (such as changes to the amount of small business rate relief) are not covered by the transitional arrangements.